-This kind of filter cut unwanted artificial light coming from the headlamps or car lights.
+This filter cut unwanted artificial light coming from the headlamps or car lights.
 It doesn't cut every unwanted light, but a lot of it.

-It's not a mandatory thing, but it is very recommended to use.
+It's not mandatory, but it is very recommended to use.

 Tip number seven - Moon is your enemy.

 Moon gives a lot of unwanted light, and you want to shoot your deep-sky astrophotography when there are moonless nights - no Moon at all.
 If there's a New Moon - it's OK, but other than that is a no-no for deep-sky astrophotography.
 To get the best imaging results, you want the skies to be as dark as possible.